tymyrddin/red-reverse/source/index.rst

 Cracking nuts & malware analysis
 =========================================

 Deciphering the inner workings of compiled languages in detail.
-Disassembling binaries to solve the crackmes at the assembly level.
+Disassembling binaries to solve crackmes at the assembly level, using as basic tools as possible.

 And inspecting several malware samples in the wild, a typical pattern arises, making analysing other samples easier with experience.
 Knowing these common behaviours gives an idea of what to look for on the defensive side.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...